How do we know there is a need for Exercise Science professionals?

 What do I have to do to Apply for the CHS Exercise Science, Sport, and Recreation Health Care Tech Prep program?

-Fill out the application in advisory and check the Exercise Science box.
-Return the application to your advisor or the Career Education office as soon as possible.
-After that, Mrs. Whitaker will contact you through advisory to sign up for an interview time.
+Sophomore Students will be provided additional information about the career education programs available through advisory near the beginning of 2nd semester.
+Students will have the opportunity to fill out the universal career education program application and select Exercise Science as a program of interest.
+Once the applications have been completed Mrs. Whitaker will contact you either through advisory or your school email to inform you of your interview time.
 If you have any further questions or need more information about the program, feel free to speak with Mrs. Whitaker in C260 or email her.

 Meet the Instructor